LEIF Shilshole Statue Project: Frequently Asked Questions

 When did this project start and how long did it take?

 LEIF formally launched its statue project in 2005.
 The statue was removed from its 1962 base in February 2007 and installed in the new plaza in September 2007.
-We unveiled the first 850 names in October 2007 and the remainder in July 2010.
+We unveiled the first 850 names in October 2007; about 900 in July 2010; and more than 500 in October 2014.

 Where can I read more?